Coronavirus: Useful Sources of latest information

 Welcome Back Fund announced by the Government

-The Secretary of State for Housing, Communities and Local Government, Robert Jenrick MP, has announced measures to support a safe and successful reopening of high streets and seaside resorts, backed by a £56 million Welcome Back Fund.
+The Secretary of State for Housing, Communities and Local Government, Robert Jenrick MP, has announced measures to support a safe and successful reopening of high streets and seaside resorts.
+This will be backed by a £56 million Welcome Back Fund.

-‘We’re Good to Go’ - industry standard to be retained
+The ‘We’re Good to Go’ - Industry Standard

 VisitEngland Business Recovery Webinars

 VisitEngland regularly hold free business recovery webinars.
-For more information visit the VisitBritain website.
+For more information visit the VisitBritain Business Recovery Webinars webpage.